-“We’d expected it to work but we didn’t expect it to work quite so well!” recalls day centre officer Andrew Wiseman.
+“We’d expected it to work but we didn’t expect it to work quite so well!” recalls the day centre officer in charge of the project.
 “It was just unbelievable how quickly they took to the cycles – within two minutes they were away.”

 Encouraged by the positive response, the group successfully applied for funding to buy its own fleet of tricycles, and the Cycle Project was born.

-“Everyone was really enthusiastic,” says Andrew.
+“Everyone was really enthusiastic,” he says.
 “Groups of people we support came with us to cycle shops and did test rides.
 They helped us decide on which bikes to buy, and even voted on the colours – black and red were the most popular.”

-Hft in Bradford have funded a specially designed trailer to transport the tricycles, and practice sessions were arranged in a local school.
+Hft in Bradford has funded a specially designed trailer to transport the tricycles, and practice sessions were arranged at a local school.
 Riders can follow a circuit or just enjoy pedalling around and getting a feel for the bike.